Manu343726/meetingcpp2016/README.md

 ### Talk examples

-This github project includes a small cmake project to show how siplasplas works, but during the talk I shown three examples from the siplasplas project itself:
+This github project includes a small cmake project to show how siplasplas works, but during the talk I played with three examples from the siplasplas project itself:

  - **JSON serialization**: Generic from/to JSON serialization using static reflection.
    See [examples/reflection/static/serialization.cpp](https://github.com/Manu343726/siplasplas/blob/master/examples/reflection/static/serialization.cpp)